Haddenham Bucks

 Haddenham's 'Man in the Moon'

-Home » News » Haddenham's 'Man in the Moon'
+Back home » News » Haddenham's 'Man in the Moon'

-Dawes Crater on the moon
+dawes crater on the moon

 It is always pleasing to find a connection between Haddenham and somewhere else but this time we go into space!